 How can we get more women in the creative industry?

-I work at Nice and Serious.
+Woman are underrepresented in the creative industry.
+Study upon study shows gaps in pay; job function; seniority … I work at Nice and Serious.
 As a studio of 17 in London and 3 in New York, we have 6 women.
 3 are in project management roles, 2 creatives and one in senior management.
-Whilst we are above industry average, we know there’s so much more to do.
-There’s also so much more we need to understand about the issue.
-Why aren’t we getting more job applications from women?
-How can we attract women to both us as an agency and the industry as a whole?
+Whilst we are… Continue reading How can we get more women in the creative industry?

 Because someone has to be first